Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 This condition is fulfilled when the trainee teleports to the referenced `Teleportation Point`.
 Previous teleportation actions made into the `Teleportation Point` are not considered.

 The provided `Teleportation Property` is based on the Unity XR Interaction Toolkit's `Teleportation Anchor`.
-For further reference, please check out the <a href="https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@1.0/api/UnityEngine.XR.Interaction.Toolkit.TeleportationProvider.html" target="_blank">XRI documentation</a>.
+For further reference, please check out the XR Interaction Toolkit  [documentation](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@1.0/api/UnityEngine.XR.Interaction.Toolkit.TeleportationProvider.html).

 #### Configuring the Teleportation Point